waveform80/picamera/docs/fov.rst

 0 0 0 0 0 0 0 0
 = = = = = = = = === = = = = = = = =

+..
+Phrasing this example in the first person plural just off hand makes it seem like these are things the user is actually doing.
+If it were me I would rephrase them to avoid using we, and instead use something like, the camera does this... or the software does that.... just to make it clear.

-We reset the first line of data (in this case that doesn't change any state).
+We reset the first line of data (in this case that doesn't change the state of any of the sensor elements).
 Whilst resetting that line, light is still falling on all the other elements so they increment by 1: